How To Rank Higher On Google – The Ultimate Guide

 SSL certificates don’t only apply to e-commerce websites.
 All things being equal, Google will favour secure sites over non-secure ones when ranking them.
 Install an SSL certificate so that users see the green lock in their browsers.

-Enable AMP For Better Mobile Experience
+Enable AMP For a Better Mobile Experience

 Depending on your content type (e.g., blog posts or news articles), Accelerated Mobile Pages (AMP) might improve its performance on mobile devices.
 With AMP, pages load almost instantly.